wp-graphql/wp-graphql-woocommerce/docs/using-product-bundle-data-and-mutations.md

 }
 ```

-In this section, we have learned how to handle product bundles in WooGraphQL.
-We have updated the `SingleProduct` and `useCartMutations` components to handle product bundles, and we have created a new `BundleProduct` component for displaying product bundles.
+Now we have updated the `SingleProduct` and `useCartMutations` components to handle product bundles, and we have created a new `BundleProduct` component for displaying product bundles.
 With these updates, your application should now be able to handle product bundles effectively.

+## Conclusion

+Congratulations!
+You have now learned how to work with product bundle data and mutations using the WooGraphQL API.
+This includes fetching product bundle data, adding product bundles to the cart, and handling the unique specifications of product bundles.

+Remember, while product bundles are similar to other product types in many ways, they have unique specifications that require special handling.
+Therefore, it's important to understand these differences and how to work with them when building your headless WooCommerce application.

+In the next sections, we will continue to explore more advanced features of WooGraphQL, including working with product add-ons.
+Stay tuned!